robert-nix/soot/readme.md

-- `(target-random)`; while (target ...) will require input from the user if more than one viable target is found, (target-random ...) will choose randomly from viable targets.  if a number is supplied to the filter coll for target-random, that number of ''unique'' targets will be chosen.
+- `(target-random)`; while (target ...) will require input from the user if more than one viable target is found, (target-random ...) will choose randomly from viable targets.  if a number is supplied to the filter coll for target-random, that number of ''unique'' targets will be chosen.  a second expr may be supplied `(target-random filter expr fallback)` that is called for the times where a viable target does not exist.
 - `(target-all)`; (target-all ...) applies expr to every viable target, not just one.